Sulla: Social War

 Relations between Rome and its allies (the socii), had deteriorated over the years up to 91 BC.
-From 133 BC and the start of Tiberius Gracchus' land reforms, Italian communities were displaced from de jure Roman public lands over which no title had been enforced for generations.
+From 133 BC and the start of Tiberius Gracchus's land reforms, Italian communities were displaced from de jure Roman public lands over which no title had been enforced for generations.
 Various proposals to give the allies Roman citizenship over the decades had failed for various reasons, just as the allies also "became progressively more aware of the need to cease to be subjects and to share in the exercise of imperial power" by acquiring that citizenship.
 The Cimbric war also revived Italian solidarity, aided by Roman extension of corruption laws to allow allies to lodge extortion claims.
 When the pro-Italian plebeian tribune Marcus Livius Drusus was assassinated in 91 BC while trying again to pass a bill extending Roman citizenship, the Italians revolted.

 The same year, Bocchus paid for the erection of a statue depicting Sulla's capture of Jugurtha.
 This may have been related to Sulla's campaign for the consulship.
 Regardless, if he had immediate plans for a consulship, they were forced into the background at the outbreak of war.
 At the start of the war, there were largely two theatres: a northern theatre from Picenum to the Fucine Lake and a southern theatre including Samnium.
 Sulla served as one of the legates in the southern theatre assigned to consul Lucius Julius Caesar.

 In the first year of fighting, Roman strategy was largely one of containment, attempting to stop the revolting allies from spreading their rebellion into Roman-controlled territory.
 Sulla, in southern Italy, operated largely defensively on Lucius Julius Caesar's flank while the consul conducted offensive campaigning.
 Late in the year, Sulla cooperated with Marius (who was a legate in the northern theatre) in the northern part of southern Italy to defeat the Marsi: Marius defeated the Marsi, sending them headlong into Sulla's waiting forces.
-Sulla attempted also to assist Lucius' relief of the city of Aesernia, which was under siege, but both men were unsuccessful.
+Sulla attempted also to assist Lucius's relief of the city of Aesernia, which was under siege, but both men were unsuccessful.